Flatbush at a Glance

 B6, B8, B35, B41, B44, B49, Q35

-The Ditmas Park section of Flatbush, a historic district of free standing Victorian homes, is one example of the neighborhoods-within-neighborhoods style often found in Brooklyn.
+The Ditmas Park section of Flatbush, a historic district of free-standing Victorian homes, is one example of the neighborhood-within-a-neighborhood character that makes Brooklyn so distinct.

-Essentially the southern border of Flatbush, Brooklyn College offers both graduate and undergraduate programs as part of the CUNY educational institution and is highly regarded for its Georgian style buildings and famed alumni.
+Essentially the southern border of Flatbush, Brooklyn College is part of the CUNY educational system and is highly regarded for its Georgian-style buildings and famed alumni.